 On the way, we passed through villages and farms.
 We saw life, people smiling at us, and kids waving us.
 It was all overwhelming and beautiful as well.
 This is what traveling has to offer us.
 Some memories are never going to get away from the mind.
 Travel is like a treasure.

 A Brief Introduction of Kalinjar Fort

-The literary meaning of Kalinjar is destroyer of time.
+The literary meaning of Kalinjar is a destroyer of time.
 The fort is located in Central India in Bundelkhand Region.
-The fort lies the area of Banda District in UP.
+The fort lies in the area of Banda district in UP.
 The fort is located on a rocky hill, standing at 367 m of elevation.
 The fort has been a part of several battles and invasions in Indian history.
 Several of Bundelkhand’s ruling dynasties have overtaken this fort.
-It was under the reigns of Chandela during 10th century and then came under the rule of Solankis.
+It was under the reigns of Chandela during the 10th century and then came under the rule of Solankis.

 How to reach Kalinjar Fort from Khajuraho?

 If you are in Khajuraho and planning to go for sightseeing, Kalinjar Fort is a great option for you.
-The distance from Kalinjar Fort to Khajuraho is almost 100KM and it should take around couple of hours to reach.
+The distance from Kalinjar Fort to Khajuraho is almost 100KM and it should take around a couple of hours to reach.
 You can hire a cab and go there easily.
 From Khajuraho, you can visit Pandav Falls and Kalinjar Fort and return the same day.
 So, you should hire a cab for covering both places.
 The nearest airport to Kalinjar Fort is Khajuraho while the nearest railway station is Atarra.

 The view from the top of the fort was overwhelming and mind-blowing.
 We had lots of photographs around.
-It wasn’t a big fort and can be easily visit in around half an hour.
+It wasn’t a big fort and can be easily visited in around half an hour.
 Yes, photography may take time and one can take amazing photographs from here overlooking Bundelkhand plans.
 From here, we moved to the marriage function of my friend.